Aurillium/PronounBot/README.md

 - Use `/try-none` to try using no pronouns (only a name)
 - Use `/try-all` to try using all pronouns
 - Use `/try-noun` to try using a noun for pronouns
+- Use `/try-random` to let the bot pick a random set of pronouns for you

 You can choose to specify a name or leave it blank if you're unsure, and you can specify whether the pronouns are plural or singular.